 • Lethargy – significant decrease in activity or alertness.
 Trust your instincts here – you know your baby best.

 Your pediatric care provider is able to treat the vast majority of infants and young children with RSV.
 In the event that your usual pediatrician is not available (after hours, booked, etc) or has recommended more immediate care, a pediatric specific urgent care is your next best option.
 Unless recommended by a pediatric provider, avoid the ER if possible.
-Our local pediatric emergency departments are flooded with patients, so if you absolutely have to go to the hospital, pack plenty of patience.
+Our local pediatric emergency departments are often flooded with patients around this time of year, so if you absolutely have to go to the hospital, pack plenty of patience.

 If this was helpful, be sure to check out our tips for keeping baby healthy or traveling while pregnant or with a baby during the holiday season!